 Exports are expected to rise—and so are risks.

 Looking forward, processors expect to increase exports from an average 22.7 percent of current sales to 26.7 percent over the next two years.
-This is a substantial increase and requires a corresponding rise in managing the risks associated with exports, including various countries’ product regulations, especially as they pertain to perishable food and beverage items, as well as logistics and transportation costs.
+This is a substantial increase and will require a corresponding rise in the ability of processors to manage the risks associated with exports, including:

 Actionable insight: Perform extensive due diligence before entering new markets, including intensive efforts on the ground to meet and understand new customers and distribution channels.

 More than three-quarters of executives report that their organizations will increase spending on equipment, new product development and IT in the next 12 months.
 Some processors are catching up on investments shelved during the recession, while others are focusing on growth through innovation or acquisitions.

 Actionable insight: Create detailed growth plans that prioritize your investments by return on investment, and then use this analysis to secure cost-effective financing—whether through traditional banking relationships, creative financing, or partnerships with suppliers and customers.

 Nearly half of food and beverage executives consider expansion via M&A as a viable strategy to strengthen their market positions.
 “Companies are looking at how they can survive market and regulatory changes,” says Manning.
 “To do so, they have to get better at what they do best—becoming more strategic and more focused.”